 Better Flavour and Aroma

-Believe it or not, organic coffee has proven to be more delicious than its non-organic counterpart.
-This is since organic coffee is grown in high altitudes.
+Believe it or not, coffee has proven to be more delicious than its non-organic counterpart.
+This is since coffee is grown in high altitudes.
 This gives rise to its richer flavor and better aroma.

 Have a sensitive stomach but still want a cup of coffee?
 Best go for organic decaf coffee.
 Caffeine triggers the production of more acid in your stomach.